alphagov/govuk-developer-docs/source/manual/replicating-whitehall-data-with-docker.html.md

 defaults to using 2 CPU cores and 2GB of RAM, and this is simply not enough to render Whitehall in a Docker container.

-Ideally, you should set it to use at least 4 CPU cores and 8GB of RAM - the more the better.
+You should set it to use at least 4 CPU cores and 8GB of RAM - the more the better.
 You can do this by opening the Docker dropdown via the whale icon in the OSX menu bar and selecting the `Advanced` option.

+You should also increase the Docker disk image size to the maximum.

-You may feel it beneficial to increase swap space size, though we have found no tangible improvement in doing so compared to CPU and RAM allocation.
+You may feel it beneficial to increase swap space size, though we have found no tangible improvement in doing so compared to CPU, RAM allocation.

 **Be aware that Whitehall is still large and will still time out on first load.**
  We have found that performance in Docker is faster than on the old development